Hebabd/printf/README.md

-This is alx's printf project's repo.
+This is alx's printf project's reo.